sugith10/my-diary-forever-memories/README.md

       Handles data repositories responsible for interacting with data services.

 **Presentation Layer (`presentation`):**
-   - Manages the user interface (UI) and user experience (UX) aspects.
+   - Manages the UserModel interface (UI) and UserModel experience (UX) aspects.
    - Subfolders:
      - **Pages (`pages`):**
        Contains the pages of the application.